ageev/MacOS/README.md

 # MacOS
 tips and tricks for MacOS users

-# Migrating from Windows to MacOS
-## Why?
-not sure yet.
-So far Windows 10/11 looks more advanced and usable then MacOS.
-As a security guy I should stick to tools/equipment used by majority of my herd -> let's try Mac

 ## Installation & Setup tricks
 1. Use "Russian - PC" keyboard layout instead of just "Russian"